red-gate/Tech-Radar/README.md

 The radar only applies to all actively developed products at Redgate.

 Items in the [primary Tech Radar](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fraw.githubusercontent.com%2Fred-gate%2FTech-Radar%2Fmain%2Fradar.csv) have an expectation that it should be followed (where appropriate) for all teams at Redgate.
 For example, if C# X arrives then we get most benefit from adopting it wholesale across the organization, whereas a particular date/time library is a local choice for a development team.

+## Libraries

 The [Library Tech Radar](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fraw.githubusercontent.com%2Fred-gate%2FTech-Radar%2Fmain%2Fradar_libraries.csv) aims to support teams with local decisions by sharing experience from other teams.

+Libraries are placed into one of four categories:
+* Npm packages
+* Public NuGet packages
+* Redgate NuGet packages
+* Automated Testing

 ## Who builds the radar?